Auckland must think strategically about how the housing system can provide secure, healthy and affordable homes for all its people.

 Over the last few decades Aucklanders have generally had high expectations of their housing in terms of size and type: large and free standing.
 This determined what was being built and affected the average cost of housing.

 Auckland has the highest median house price in the country.
-Over the past 15 years the median house price in Auckland has nearly trebled, and in the past five years is has increased by over 35 per cent.
+It has nearly trebled over the past 15 years, and in the past five years it has increased by almost 30 per cent.

 The result is that a growing number of Aucklanders cannot afford to buy a home and will therefore not benefit from the financial security that home ownership traditionally provides.
 This puts them at a significant disadvantage in both the short and long-term.